Launched in 2009, EastEssence is an online marketplace for affordable modest Islamic clothing.

 The southern sultanate is very mindful of its culture and national heritage, Arabic clothing included.

-That’s why traditional dress is compulsory for all employees in the public sector in Oman.
+That’s why the traditional dress is compulsory for all employees in the public sector in Oman.

 Western-style clothes have no space in the country except for tourists.

 Traditional Omani attires could not be complete without: